Stoke-on-Trent: Points of interest

 Each of the six towns in Stoke-on-Trent has at least one park.
 At nine hectares, Burslem Park is one of the largest registered Victorian parks in the UK.
-Park Hall Country Park in Weston Coyney is a national nature reserve, and its sandstone canyons are a Site of Special Scientific Interest.
-Hartshill Park in Stoke is also a nature reserve, and Bucknall Park is home to the City Farm.
+Park Hall Country Park in Weston Coyney is a national nature reserve and its sandstone canyons are a Site of Special Scientific Interest.
+Hartshill Park in Stoke is a nature reserve.
+Bucknall Park is home to the City Farm.
 Westport Lake in Longport is the largest body of water in Stoke-on-Trent and has a nature reserve.
-Queens Park or Longton park in Dresden is one of the city's heritage parks and is famous for its horticulture and lakes.
+Queens Park or Longton Park in Dresden is one of the city's heritage parks and is famous for its horticulture and lakes.
 It houses several buildings including a clock tower and three bowling pavilions.

 Economy

-Stoke-on-Trent was a world centre for fine ceramics—a skilled design trade has existed in the area since at least the 12th century.
-But in the late 1980s and 1990s Stoke-on-Trent was hit hard by the general decline in the British manufacturing sector.
-Numerous factories, steelworks, collieries, and potteries were closed, including the renowned Shelton Bar steelworks.
+Stoke-on-Trent was a world centre for fine ceramics; a skilled design trade has existed in the area since at least the 12th century.
+In the late 1980s and 1990s, Stoke-on-Trent was hit hard by the general decline in the British manufacturing sector.
+Numerous factories, steelworks, collieries and potteries were closed, including the renowned Shelton Bar steelworks.
 This resulted in a sharp rise in unemployment in the 'high-skilled but low-paid' workforce.

-The pottery firm Wedgwood and its subsidiary Royal Doulton are based in nearby Barlaston, although much production now takes place in the firm's Indonesian factory.
+The pottery firm Wedgwood and its subsidiary Royal Doulton are based nearby Barlaston, although much production now takes place in the firm's Indonesian factory.
 Portmeirion is based in Stoke town, and now owns the Spode and Royal Worcester ceramics brands.
-Ceramics firm Emma Bridgewater is based in Hanley; Burleigh Pottery is in Middleport; Wade Ceramics is in Etruria; Moorcroft and Royal Stafford are based in Burslem; Aynsley China is in Longton, and is one of the last remaining manufacturers of bone china in the city.
+Ceramics firm Emma Bridgewater is based in Hanley.
+Burleigh Pottery is in Middleport.
+Wade Ceramics is in Etruria.

+Moorcroft and Royal Stafford are based in Burslem.
+Aynsley China is in Longton and is one of the last remaining manufacturers of bone china in the city.
 Fine china manufacturer Dudson have premises in Hanley and Burslem.
-Churchill China have their main factory in Tunstall, while hotelware manufacturer Steelite is based in Middleport at the former Dunn Bennett site.
+Churchill China have their main factory in Tunstall.
+Hotelware manufacturer Steelite is based in Middleport at the former Dunn Bennett site.

 About 9,000 firms are based in the city.
-Amongst the more notable are Bet365, founded by local businessman and Stoke City chairman Peter Coates; and formerly Phones4U, a large retailer of mobile phones started by John Caudwell. until it ceased trading in September 2014.
+Amongst the more notable are Bet365, founded by local businessman and Stoke City chairman Peter Coates, and formerly Phones4U, a large retailer of mobile phones started by John Caudwell, until it ceased trading in September 2014.

-Stoke City Football Club itself has been a major symbol of the city since the turn 20th century, having spent most of its history in the highest two divisions of the English league, constantly attracting large crowds and signing or launching the careers of many high-profile players - most notably Stanley Matthews and Gordon Banks.
+Stoke City Football Club has been a major symbol of the city since the early 20th century, having spent most of its history in the highest two divisions of the English league, constantly attracting large crowds and signing or launching the careers of many high-profile players – most notably Stanley Matthews and Gordon Banks.
 The club was based at the Victoria Ground in Stoke-upon-Trent from 1878 until 1997, when it moved to the Britannia Stadium (now the Bet365 Stadium) at Trentham Lakes.
-This was one of the early stages of regeneration in the Trentham area of the city, which also included the regeneration of Trentham Gardens several years later, when retail and food outlets were added to the visitor attraction.
+This was one of the early stages of regeneration in the Trentham area of the city, which included the regeneration of Trentham Gardens several years later when retail and food outlets were added to the visitor attraction.
 Trentham Monkey Forest opened nearby in 2005.